az-art/vm-arch/README.md

 # vm-arch

-`vm-arch` is a set of Packer template, installation scripts, Ansible playbook, Vagrantfile and Makefile.
+`vm-arch` is a set of Packer template, installation scripts, Ansible playbook, Vagrantfile and Makefile which provides automated build of the Arch Linux.

-Arch-boxes provides automated builds of the Arch Linux releases for different providers and post-processors.
-Check the providers or post-processor sections if you want to know which are currently supported.

 ## Dependencies